 Every applicant for employment by the Assembly shall prepare a formal application for employment on forms prescribed by the Committee on Rules.
-The application shall include a statement of his or her present employment, his or her employment during the preceding two years, and other pertinent information that the Committee on Rules may require.
+The application shall include a statement of the applicant's present employment, the applicant's employment during the preceding two years, and other pertinent information that the Committee on Rules may require.
 The application shall be certified under penalty of perjury, and any willful false statement or omission of a material fact shall be punishable as perjury.
-If the application discloses any fact that indicates that the applicant has a personal interest that would conflict with the faithful performance of his or her duties, the applicant shall not be employed.
+If the application discloses any fact that indicates that the applicant has a personal interest that would conflict with the faithful performance of the applicant's duties, the applicant shall not be employed.
 All applications shall be retained in the records of the committee.

-Every employee shall complete the Assembly ethics course in the first six months of his or her employment.
+Every employee shall complete the Assembly ethics course in the first six months of the employee's employment.
 Thereafter, every employee shall take the course in the first six months of every legislative session.